Laser Eye Surgery Malpractice

 Laser eye surgery malpractice can also occur if the computer-assisted equipment is not properly calibrated, monitored or maintained.

 If you believe you may be a victim of laser eye surgery malpractice, please contact our law firm to arrange a free, initial consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout Connecticut.